MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/README.md

 ## Correct Failsafe
 (credit to runamok source)
+We need to create a Failsafe for our transmitter.
+If for whatever reason our transmitter stops sending signals, our reciever will default to OFF, rather than continuing to fly/run away on us.
+The default failsafe 'Off' setting will lock the selected channel in the last setting it had before the transmitter signal was lost.
+That is not an acceptable response for a combat robot!
+Turning failsafe 'On' will return a receiver port to a pre-selected safe setting that will bring all motion on the robot to a stop -- a correct failsafe response.

 1. Back at the 'MENU' Screen
 2. Tap the 'Down' key to highlight 'System setup' -- tap 'OK' to select.